mtorabirad/PricePrediction/project_predicting_AirBnB_prices.md

 ## Business Problem Statement

 The real estate market in the city of Toronto is down, and a hedge fund is considering purchasing and then renting housing units to make a profit in the short term while waiting for the market to bounce back before selling the units.
-I am tasked with determining: 1) how accurate can the price of overnight stays at AirBnb properties be predicted, and 2) what dictates the price?
+I am tasked with answering the following questions:
+1) How accurate can the price of overnight stays at Airbnb properties be predicted?
+2) What dictates the price?
 Property type?
 The number of people it can accommodate?
 Distance from the center?
 Review score?
-Cancellation policy?"
+Cancellation policy?

 ## Background

 After the 2008 financial crisis, the United States government created a new program that allowed institutional investors such as hedge and private-equity funds to directly purchase large quantities of foreclosed homes.
 Between 2011 and 2017, they purchased over 200,000 of these.
 One of the challenges of purchasing such large portfolios of new assets is determining the appropriate valuation.
-During a similar time frame, a new technology company called AirBnB created a new platform that allowed owners of individual housing units to rent out spare rooms or entire units to compete against hotels.
+During a similar time frame, a new technology company called Airbnb created a new platform that allowed owners of individual housing units to rent out spare rooms or entire units to compete against hotels.
 As this platform grew, it generated new data that could be used to value the types of housing units purchased by the institutional investors.
 The key to such valuations is a model that could accurately predict the price of an overnight stay.
 This model could then be used to value these assets by a Discounted Cash Flow model.

 ## Key Findings